manavj11/ML-Document-Analysis-v1/Readme.md

 # 🩺  Doc-Analysis-v1

 This project demonstrates a practical application of **Unsupervised Machine Learning** to discover underlying themes within a collection of medical abstracts or notes.
-Using **Latent Dirichlet Allocation (LDA)**, the system automatically identifies topics (like "Oncology" or "Clinical Trials") without requiring any pre-labeled data.
+Using **Latent Dirichlet Allocation (LDA)**, the system automatically identifies topics (like "Oncology" or "Treatment") without requiring any pre-labeled data.

 ---